|Pomarina (20 L) NV Brut Sidra de Asturias DO (Keg)||Login||—||In Stock|

 Pomarina is produced by the Cardin family, who have been producing cider since 1890.
-Poma means apple in Latin, hence the name Pomarina.
-The cider is made from estate grown apples in the village of Villaviciosa, Asturias.
-Villaviciosa is located on the central eastern coastline, bordering the Asturian municipalities of Gijón and Siero to the west.
-The mild temperatures in Villaviciosa allow the apples to ripen slowly, allowing the apples of this village to exhibit greater aromatic and flavor intensity.
+Pomarina - Poma meaning "apples" in Latin - is made from estate grown apples in the village of Villaviciosa, Asturias.
+Located on the central eastern coastline, Villaviciosa borders the Asturian municipalities of Gijón and Siero to the west.
+The mild temperatures in the reegion allow the apples to ripen slowly, allowing the fruit to exhibit greater aromatic and flavor intensity.

 Out of 300 varieties grown locally, Pomarina is made from 5 apple varieties that when blended together exhibit the highest level of freshness and aromatic balance.
 The five varieties that are chosen to make Pomarina are as follows: De la Riega (medium Acidity), Raxao (late harvest apple, high in acidity), Verdialona (sweet), Regona (high acidity and tart) and Durona de Tresali (good acidity and medium tartness).